Spiritual challenges have remained essentially the same over millenia.

 Even with the aggressive rate of technological and social change, the nature of our spiritual dilemma persists.

-Buddhism is one of the world's oldest religions, and yet its tenets remain fresh and new.
+Buddhism is one of the world's oldest religions, and yet its ideas remain fresh and new.
 Those discovering Buddhism for the first time are finding essential and timeless truths that provide hope for coping with the stresses of modern life.

 Fortunately Buddhism generally gives us the ability to relax, escape noise, find balance, and better cultivate peace and calm.